While pitching in baseball, the arms of the players produce lots of torque which is unnatural for the hands. The whole arm requires lots of rotation.

 In these exercises, lightweight dumbbells and resistance bands are used.

-The jobe exercises that are mainly used by the trainers are shoulder flexion, horizontal abduction, external rotation, scaption, and prone abduction.
+The jobe exercises that the trainers mainly use are shoulder flexion, horizontal abduction, external rotation, scaption, and prone abduction.

-Other than these, pitching trainers induces lifting routines that are specifically made for pitchers.
+Other than these, pitching trainers induces lifting routines that are made explicitly for pitchers.
 Pitchers should only use a lighter weight for arms if doing strenuous exercising.

 Pitching should be fun and not a problem for the pitcher.
 If the upper given information is utilized, the player could only focus on improving the game and having a good time while playing.